seqan/seqan3/doc/about/api/index.md

-# Stability and future-proofness {#about_api}
+# Stability and long-term promises {#about_api}

 [TOC]

-Summary: SeqAn3 adheres to [semantic versioning](https://semver.org) and provides a stable API within one major release (all of `seqan-3.*.*`) unless otherwise noted.
+SeqAn3 adheres to [semantic versioning](https://semver.org) and provides a stable API within one major release (all of `seqan-3.*.*`) unless otherwise noted.

 There is no ABI stability.

 Many of the rules on this page are derived from the [abseil library](https://abseil.io/about/compatibility).

 # API stability {#api_stability}

-In general, you can expect all entities within the `seqan3` namespace to be usable throughout the entire release cycle of SeqAn3, i.e. if you write an application that includes `seqan-3.1.1`, you should be able to re-compile it against `seqan-3.4.5` without errors.
+In general, you can expect all **stable** entities within the `seqan3` namespace to be usable throughout the entire release cycle of SeqAn3, i.e. if you write an application that includes `seqan-3.1.1`, you should be able to compile it against `seqan-3.4.5` without errors.

 Exceptions to the previous rule:
-  1. **Do not depend upon internal details.** If something is in a namespace or filename/path that includes the word `detail` or if it is private to a class type, you are not allowed to depend upon it any way.
+  -# **Do not depend upon internal details.** If something is in a namespace or filename/path that includes the word
+     `detail` or if it is private to a class type, you are not allowed to depend upon it in any way.
 More generally, if it is not part of the *user documentation*, it is not part of the API.
-  2. **Do not depend on entities marked as "experimental" or "NOAPI"**.
-Major changes to the library like new modules are often marked as experimental within the first minor release they appear in.
-This means we do not guarantee stability until the next minor release happens and the experimental flag is removed.
-Very few entities in namespace `seqan3` are permanently marked as "NOAPI" which designates them as subject to unannounced change.
-This is usually the case for auxiliary data structures that would be part of `seqan3::detail` were they not needed to generate correct API documentation for entities in `seqan3`.
+  -# **Do not depend on entities marked as "experimental" or "no-api"**.
+Major changes to the library like new modules
+     are often first marked as experimental within a minor release cycle.
+This means we do not guarantee stability until the next minor release happens and the experimental flag is removed in favour of the stable flag.
+     Some entities in namespace `seqan3` are permanently marked as "no-api" which designates them as subject to unannounced change.
+In addition, all entities in **core** and **utility** are always marked "no-api".
+This is the case for auxiliary data structures (usually in `seqan3::detail`) that are needed for the public API documentation or because they are considered a nice-to-have feature for users.
-  4. **Do not depend on the *signatures* of SeqAn APIs.** In particular you may not take the address of APIs in SeqAn and you may not use metaprogramming tricks to depend on those signatures.
+  -# **Do not depend on the *signatures* of SeqAn APIs.** In particular, you may not take the address of APIs in SeqAn
+     and you may not use metaprogramming tricks to depend on those signatures.
 We reserve the right to:
      * Add new names to namespace `seqan3` and any sub-namespaces
      * Add new member functions to types in namespace `seqan3`
      * Add new overloads to existing functions
      * Add new default arguments to functions and templates
      * Change return-types of functions in compatible ways (void to anything, numeric types in a widening fashion, etc.).
-  5. **Do not forward declare SeqAn APIs.** This is actually a sub-point of the previous one, but can be surprising.
+  -# **Do not forward declare SeqAn APIs.** This is actually a sub-point of the previous one, but can be
+     surprising.
 Any refactoring that changes template parameters, default parameters, or namespaces will be a breaking change in the face of forward-declarations.
-  6. **Avoid unnecessary dependency on Argument-Dependent Lookup (ADL) when calling SeqAn APIs.** Some APIs are designed to work via ADL (e.g. `operator<<` for iostreams, unqualified `swap` in generic code, etc.) For most APIs, however, ADL is not part of the design.
+  -# **Avoid unnecessary dependency on Argument-Dependent Lookup (ADL) when calling SeqAn APIs.** Some APIs are designed
+     to work via ADL (e.g. `operator<<` for iostreams, unqualified `swap` in generic code, etc.) For most APIs, however, ADL is not part of the design.
 Calling functions from namespace `seqan3` via ADL, unless that is explicitly intended as part of the design, should be avoided.
-  7. **Include What You Use.** We may make changes to the internal include-graph for SeqAn headers - if you use an API, please include the relevant header file directly.
+  -# **Include What You Use.** We may make changes to the internal include-graph for SeqAn headers - if you use an
+     API, please include the relevant header file directly.
-  8. **Do not make unqualified calls in the global namespace.** A call like `f(a);` for a function `f` in the global namespace can become ambiguous if/when we add `seqan3::f` (especially if `a` is a SeqAn type).
+  -# **Do not make unqualified calls in the global namespace.** A call like `f(a);` for a function `f` in the global
+     namespace can become ambiguous if/when we add `seqan3::f` (especially if `a` is a SeqAn type).
 We generally do not recommend you use the global namespace for anything.
 If you must, please qualify any call that accepts a type provided by SeqAn.